aws-samples/aws-bedrock-with-rag-and-react/README.md

 1. In one terminal session, cd into `./backend/flask` and execute `flask run`
 2. In another terminal session, make sure your terminal cursor is anywhere inside of this repository's directory and execute `npm start`.
 The app will run in development mode and made available at http://localhost:3000/

+## Run the Application in Container or Public Address Follow below steps

+Step 1:

+Create an Amazon ECR repository to store your images.

+For example, using the AWS CLI:

+Bash

+aws ecr create-repository \
+    --repository-name MY_ECR_REPOSITORY \
+    --region MY_AWS_REGION

+Ensure that you use the same Amazon ECR repository name (represented here by MY_ECR_REPOSITORY) for the ECR_REPOSITORY variable in the workflow below.
+Ensure that you use the same AWS region value for the AWS_REGION (represented here by MY_AWS_REGION) variable in the workflow below.

+Step 2:

+Create an Amazon ECS task definition, cluster, and service.

+For details, follow the Getting started wizard on the Amazon ECS console, or the Getting started guide in the Amazon ECS documentation.

+Ensure that you note the names you set for the Amazon ECS service and cluster, and use them for the ECS_SERVICE and ECS_CLUSTER variables in the workflow below.

+Step 3:

+Once your registry and ECS tasks are created goto the ECS.
+Select the recently created cluster and navigate to the “Tasks” tab and select an existing task there.
+Click on the task and it should open task’s configuration.
+Copy Public IP Address from that task configuration.
+Goto the “proxy.js” file and paste the copied public IP address as “proxy_url” variable value.

+Step 4:
+Now goto ECR repositories and choose the repository created above.
+Once you open the repository you should see ECS task’s image there.
+Choose the latest image and click “View Push Commands” on top right corner.

+In the opened model dialog select each step one by one and run them in the Cloud 9 instances terminal.

+Once all the above command runs proceed to “How to Run” section above.

 ## How to Use